aws-samples/rancher-on-aws-workshop/content/50-additional-integrations/index.en.md

 ![cloud9-dashboard](/static/images/content/cloud9/terminal-open.png)

 You can close the smaller terminal window at the bottom if you'd like.
-Otherwise, welcome to Cloud9!
+Welcome to Cloud9!

 ![cloud9-new-terminal](/static/images/content/cloud9/terminal.png)